DuckDood/ominous-goob-pr/README.md

 sudo apt-get install figlet
 ```

- unzip the file then run
+ Unzip the file then run

  ```
 chmod u+x goob.sh
 ```

-then to run the program, use the command
+Then to run the program, use the command

  ```
 ./goob.sh